Annual report 2025-2026

 • KPI 11c – Total renewable energy generated annually onsite as reported to HESA (MWh)

-1. The consumption of natural gas remains the largest contribution to scope 1 and 2 emissions at 16%
+1. The consumption of natural gas remains the largest contribution to scope 1 and 2 emissions at 14% of total emissions.

-Though there has been a reduction in emissions associated with international students travelling to and from campus (reflecting the decrease in international student numbers), the remaining emissions still represent 15% of scope 3 emissions.
+Though there has been a reduction in emissions associated with international students travelling to and from campus (reflecting the decrease in international student numbers), the remaining emissions still represent 14% of total emissions.

 When the carbon reduction targets were set in 2019/20 there was a reasonably developed plan for reducing scope 1 and 2 carbon emissions, however the university and sector’s understanding of scope 3 was only just emerging.